PVC Pipe Sizes Explained Complete Guide for Buyers

 Most people ask first: what are standard pvc pipe sizes?

 PVC pipes are generally classified based on their nominal pipe size (NPS), which doesn't always match the actual outside or inside diameter.
-That’s where the confusion begins for most buyers.
-Standard sizes usually range from ½ inch to 24 inches in diameter, covering most residential, commercial, and industrial applications.
+That’s the reason why buyers get confused.
+Usually the standard size ranges anywhere between ½ inch to 24 inches in diameter which covers all residential, commercial and industrial appliances.

-The standard PVC pipe schedule used is Schedule 40 and Schedule 80, each having different wall thicknesses and pressure capacities.
-While Schedule 40 is perfect for most home plumbing, Schedule 80 is designed for high-pressure applications.
+Also, the standard used is Schedule 40 and Schedule 80 which have different wall thicknesses and pressure capacities.
+While Schedule 40 is well suited for the majority of home plumbing work, Schedule 80 will tend to high-pressure applications.

 PVC Pipe Sizes in MM and Inches